 When ON is selected, the front and rear turn signals will flash when the doors are locked or unlocked using the RKE transmitter.
-This feature may be selected with or without the sound horn on lock feature selected.
+This feature may be selected with or without the Sound Horn with Lock feature selected.
 Press and hold the EVIC button when in this display until "ON" or "OFF" appears to make your selection.